gautham-hub001/GlaceTech-training/Readme.md

 1. singleton scope - for spring, default scope is singleton.
 For any injection(field/setter/constructor), it will only create one instance and wherever you inject, it will return the same object.
 2. prototype scope - every time you request for an instance, it will create a new instance and return it.
 3. Request scope - for any bean under the same request(HttpRequest), one instance will be created and the same instance will be used
-4. Session scope - for any bean under the same session, one instance will be created and the same instance will be used
+4. Session scope - for any bean under the same session, one instance will be created and the same instance will be used.
+It is from login to logout.
 5. Application scope - for any bean under the same Application context, one instance will be created and the same instance will be used
 6. Websocket scope -